-metro-Phoenix is a BIG area … 80 x 60 miles … in the USA, Phoenix itself is 2nd only to Houston in square-miles of area and is the 5th most-populous city.
-Then there are two-dozen+ other communities in the area.
+metro-Phoenix is … BIG … 80 x 60 miles … in the USA, Phoenix itself is 2nd only to Houston in square-miles of area and is the 5th most-populous city.
+Plus, there are two-dozen+ other communities in the metro-area.
 Obviously, there is a lot to do here.

-There is stuff to do like most places … gardens, museums, galleries, monuments, a big zoo, water rides, roller coasters, golf (200+ courses) , horseback riding, and most anything else you can think of … several of which are given detailed description below.
+Being southern Arizona, there are also water rides and horseback riding, as well as roller coasters … and most anything else you can think of … several of which are given detailed description below.

 🌳 Desert Botanical Garden

 Desert Botanical Garden has an array of offerings from nature trails and flashlight tours to permanent exhibits, temporary art exhibitions, and seasonal experiences to remember.
 Visit the garden shop, or spend time planting seeds of knowledge in your brain at the Schilling Library of Botanical Resources.
 The garden hosts classes, workshops, lectures, special events, and has two on-site eateries to cater to your hunger in the garden.
 Desert Botanical Garden is located at 1201 N. Galvin Parkway in Phoenix, Arizona 85008.
 For more information, call 480-941-1225.

 Arizona Science Center is a playground for the mind (and sometimes for date night).
 The venue offers a planetarium, theater, featured exhibition, permanent exhibitions, and more.
 There are science programs designed for age groups, and homeschool opportunities for students outside of the traditional curriculum.
 The Arizona Science Center is experimenting with Science with a Twist, an adult-only third Fridays social gathering with music, cash bar, live demonstrations, and networking opportunities.
 Arizona Science Center is located at 600 E. Washington Street in Phoenix, Arizona 85004.
 For additional information, call 602-716-2000.